lebe-dev/book-recon/README.md

 ### 3. Add the RuTracker indexer

 Jackett port is bound to localhost only.
-To access the Web UI, use an SSH tunnel:
+To access the Web UI, use http://localhost:9117 or use SSH tunnel:

 ```bash
 ssh -L 9117:localhost:9117 your-server